 But it is what that causes that is the main driver for a continued rise.
 As short sellers are placed into losing positions by the temporary rise, they have a choice.
 Get out at a loss or hold and hope for a retracement.
 As we know, fear is a powerful emotion, and for many, it results in taking the loss and getting out.
 But because getting out of a short position means buying the stock, that further drives the price higher, catching more short sellers into losing positions, and so on.

-Figure 6: This chart shows an example of a short squeeze that occured in OGEN.
+Figure 6: This chart shows an example of a short squeeze that occurred in $OGEN.
 Over 60% of the float was short at one point which set up the massive squeeze that occurred in September 2018.

 That cycle of panic buying causes the rapid, albeit often temporary, rise in stocks that signify a short squeeze, and there have been many instances over the years.
 One of which involves James Cordier, who was the owner of the hedge fund optionsellers.com.
 A long-time promoter of naked selling, that is, taking positions without any hedging against risk, Cordier specialized in energy futures, both in his books and in the management of his hedge fund.